 Shorter construction time

 Demolition and construction of a new building can take months or even years, while rehabilitation usually takes less time, as it works on an existing structure.
-This can result in significant savings in terms of project time, labour and resources.
+This can result in significant savings in terms of project time, labor and resources.

 Increase in the value of the property